Rasel1435/House-Price-Prediction-of-Real-Estate-Company/README.md

 - Jupyter notebook, visual studio code and pycharm as IDE
 - Python flask for HTTP server
 - HTML/CSS/Javascript for UI
+- MLOps for Pipeline
+- MLFlow to see the score
+- ZenML to Create ETL Pipeline
+- AWS for deployment
+- Docker for Dockerize to create images

 ### Real-Time Web Application House Price Prediction
 ![Image Description](static/img/output.PNG)